octoxalis/contextual-css/README.md

 #### `context( url, relative_url )`

-The file named by the argument `relative_url` will be put on the proceed stack to be processed after the current one.<br/>
+The file named by the parameter `relative_url` will be put on the proceed stack to be processed after the current one.<br/>
 This a useful function to be able to generate modular stylesheets.